VishwanathGajavelly/HospitalApplication/README.md

 # HospitalApplication: A work on RESTful API + Angular.js

-## Delay in Start of Work.
-Currently working on developing my website.
+### Interrupted: Currently working on developing my website.
 You can get an account of my work at https://github.com/VishwanathGajavelly/JavaSquare_SpringMVC_Hibernate.
 Will start this project in no-time once i'm done with that.

 ## author: Vishwanath Gajavelly